 M106 T2 (for extruder 3).
 Make sure to add off-commands for the remaining extruders or they may also turn on.
 The new code will look like the following:

-Now that you have your extruder 1 on-command, let’s switch the next layer of the print to extruder 2.
+Now that you have your extruder 1 on-command, let’s switch it off before moving to the next layer.
 Search for the next

 Cleaning the triaxial nozzle

-- Note: be careful not to bend the inlets if the nozzle is assembled too tightly.
-If the inlets are too difficult to loosen, please contact [email protected].
+- Note: be careful not to apply force to the inlets, this can cause the stem to disconnect.
+If the nozzle is too difficult to loosen, please contact [email protected].

 - Soak in water for 10-15 minutes or overnight.